HEC2018/Alchemy_Card/README.md

-# Sorcery-CS246
+# Alchemy_Card

-Sorcery is the final project for CS246 in Spring 2019.
-It is a collectible card game that is similar to Hearthstone.
+Alchemy_Card is a collectible card game that is similar to Hearthstone.
 It is played on the terminal, with commands issued via standard input or supplied from a file and output printed to standard output.

 ## Getting Started